Skip to main content

 Knowing what questions to ask will make all the difference in your successes and failures.

 Ask them for tricks of the trade from their own experience.
-What unique situations have they found themselves in that generated a change or adaptation in the way they run their business?
+What situations have they found themselves in that generated a change or adaptation in the way they run their business?
 Sometimes, you will be able to learn these lessons through your mentor without having to make the same mistakes.

 - Court Will, Will & Will